dnelyk/cdn-grub-updates/README.md

-# cdn-grub-updates
+# CDN-Grub Updates Channel

-Updates Channel For: codine.tebex.io
+ignore this repository, as it is an update channel for CDN-Grub: https://codine.tebex.io